-The versatility of BrightEye 10 can be utilized in a number of different applications where conversion of SDI or optical video to analog is required.
-Some examples of using BrightEye 10 are given below.
+The versatility of BrightEye 11 can be utilized in a number of different applications where conversion of SDI to analog video is required.
+Some examples of using BrightEye 11 are given below.

-Optical to Electrical Conversion with Analog Monitoring
+Electrical Conversion with Analog Monitoring

-This application, shown in the illustration below, utilizes the full functionality of BrightEye 10 by using the converted SDI output from an optical input to feed a destination such as a video router while monitoring the signal on an RGB monitor at the same time.
+This application, shown in the illustration below, utilizes the full functionality of BrightEye 11 by using the SDI output to feed a destination such as a video router while monitoring the signal on an RGB monitor at the same time.